 System Preferences > General > Default web browser

-The picker window was very slow to display.
+The picker window is very slow to display.

 The app needs to be running in the background for the picker window to show immediately.
 You can confirm Browserosaurus is running by looking for the "B" icon in the menubar.
-If you have not set Browserosaurus to load on startup, it can take a few seconds until it is available.
-Each subsequently clicked link will open the picker window promptly, like normal.
+If Browserosaurus is not currently running, it can take a few seconds until it is available.
+Each subsequently clicked link will open the picker window promptly.

 I'm clicking links in my browser but Browserosaurus does not show.

 Only links clicked outside of browsers will open Browserosaurus.
 This is by design.

 Does Browserosaurus collect any of my data and send it to an online service?

 Nope.
 The only outgoing call Browserosaurus makes is to check for an update.